Religious Holiday Observance Policy

 Student Attendance Policies and Religious Holiday Observance

-Attendance policies at Hamline University are established by each of the four respective academic units: the College of Liberal Arts, the School of Business, the School of Education, and the School of Law.
+Attendance policies at Hamline University are established by each of the four respective academic units: the College of Liberal Arts, the School of Business, and the School of Education.
 However, Hamline University acknowledges that students follow many different religious faiths and practices, which occasionally require that students need to miss classes for holidays on dates when the university remains open.

 The university makes every reasonable effort to allow students to observe religious holidays without academic penalty while recognizing that accommodations should not create an undue interference with the student’s participation in a course.
 Absence from classes or examinations for religious reasons does not relieve students from responsibility for any part of the course work required during the period of absence.
 Students who expect to miss classes, examinations, or other assignments as a consequence of their religious observance shall be provided with an opportunity to pursue a reasonable alternative to complete such academic responsibilities and requirements.